Terraforming-Data-Product-Governance/.github/profile/readme.md

 A book has been written about the Terraforming the Data Product Governance and it is available as hardcover and PDF.
 The book explains the model in details and repositories under this organization offers more practical extension to it.
 The most value can be gained by purchasing the book and then apply models described here.

+* PDF version available on Leanpub, https://leanpub.com/terraformingdataproduct
+* Hardcover version from Amazon,

+If you need help in adopting the models, do not hesitate to contact: https://www.linkedin.com/in/jarkkomoilanen/

 ## Main concepts

 ### Data Product Blueprint model